jemc/typhon/lib/typhon/compiler/README.md

 Stages
 ======

-Compiling is made in stages, implemented in `stages.rb`.
+Compiler stages are implemented in `stages.rb`.

 ## Parsing ##

-The first step is to turn your python program (an string representing valid python code) into a machine-representable format.
+The first step is to turn your python program (a string representing valid python code) into a machine-representable format.
 This is called _parsing_, and in current Typhon it's implemented by Python's own parsing module.
 The `bin/pyparse.py` script is a tiny Python program